 Wedding Photography Guide

 Your wedding photos are the most enduring keepsake of your day.
-Long after the cake is eaten and the flowers have wilted, your photographs will transport you back to those moments.
-Choosing the right photographer is about more than technical skill—it is about finding someone whose artistic style matches your vision and whose personality makes you feel at ease.
+Long after the cake is eaten and the flowers have wilted, your photographs will transport you back to those moments — the look on your partner's face during the first look, the laughter during the best man's toast, the quiet moment with your parent before walking down the aisle.
+Choosing the right photographer is about more than technical skill — it is about finding someone whose artistic eye matches your vision, whose personality makes you feel comfortable enough to be yourself, and whose experience means they can handle the unpredictable lighting, timing, and emotional dynamics of a wedding day without missing critical moments.

 Step-by-Step Guide